University of Texas School of Public Health Policies and Procedures

 Non-Degree Seeking Admissions

-Individuals interested in enrolling in courses offered by the school may be admitted and enrolled as non-degree seeking students.
-Individuals interested in auditing a course should see the Course Audit Policy.
+Individuals interested in enrolling in courses offered by the school may be admitted and enrolled as non-degree-seeking students.
+Individuals interested in auditing a course should see our Course Audit Policy.
 Non-degree seeking students must have an academic background similar to those ordinarily admitted to the school as full-time students.
 Course prerequisites and minimum grade point averages (GPA) are generally consistent with the published admissions criteria.
-The Associate Dean for Academic, Faculty, and Student Affairs (AFSA) may grant permission to an individual to enroll as a non-degree seeking student, but only if space is available.
+The Associate Dean for Academic, Faculty, and Student Affairs may grant permission to an individual to enroll as a non-degree seeking student, but only if space is available.
 Currently, enrolled students have priority for course enrollment.

-Please note that non-degree seeking students are not eligible for financial aid.
+Non-degree-seeking students are not eligible to qualify for financial aid.
 However, payment installments may be arranged through the Office of the Bursar for the amount of tuition and fees owed.
-Students who want to enroll as non-degree seeking students must:

-• Express their desire to enroll in writing to the Associate Dean for AFSA.
+• Express their desire to enroll as a non-degree-seeking student in writing to the Associate Dean for Academic, Faculty, and Student Affairs.

-• Receive approval by the Associate Dean for AFSA.
+• Receive approval from the Associate Dean for Academic, Faculty, and Student Affairs.

-Non-degree seeking students who seek future enrollment in a school's degree program may transfer course hours taken as a non-degree seeking student with the approval of UTSPHSA and the Office of the University Registrar.
-However, they must do so within five years of completing their non-degree coursework.
-It is the responsibility of the student to determine if the course is transferable to UTSPHSA.
-Non-degree seeking students must go through the appropriate approval process and communicate directly with the Associate Dean for AFSA.
-Also, non-degree seeking students do not have to register for classes consecutively each semester but may skip a semester without penalty.
+Non-degree-seeking students who seek future enrollment in a school’s program may transfer course hours taken as a non-degree-seeking student with the approval of UTSPHSA and the Office of the University Registrar.
+However, they must do so within five years of completing the non-degree coursework.
+It is the responsibility of the student to determine if the course is transferable to their school.
+Non-degree-seeking students must go through the appropriate approval process and communicate directly with the Associate Dean for Academic, Faculty, and Student Affairs.
+Non-degree-seeking students do not have to register for classes consecutively each semester but may skip a semester without penalty.

 Course Audit Policy